The Departed: Plot

-Madden finds an envelope in the mail from Costigan to Sullivan containing a CD of Costello's recorded conversations with Sullivan.
-Fearing Costigan has revealed their affair, she listens to it and leaves Sullivan.
-Costigan arranges to meet Sullivan on the same rooftop where Queenan was killed, then arrests him.
-Trooper Brown, Costigan's police academy classmate, arrives and pulls a gun on them.
-Saying he has evidence tying Sullivan to Costello, Brown lets Costigan take the elevator.
-Upon reaching the lobby, Costigan is shot dead by Trooper Barrigan, a friend of Sullivan's who is another of Costello's spies.
-When Brown reaches the lobby, he is shot by Barrigan, who in turn is shot by Sullivan.
+Meeting Sullivan on the rooftop where Queenan was killed, Costigan arrests him.
+Trooper Brown, Costigan's police academy classmate, arrives as Costigan holds Sullivan at gunpoint, declaring he has evidence tying Sullivan to Costello.
+Taking the elevator to the lobby, Costigan is shot and killed by Trooper Barrigan, who reveals he is another of Costello's spies in the MSP.
+Brown is shot by Barrigan, who, in turn, is shot by Sullivan, framing Barrigan as Costello's only mole.

-Later, after Costigan's funeral, Sullivan arrives home to find Dignam waiting for him, who then shoots him before leaving.
+Sullivan recommends Costigan be posthumously commended, but after Costigan's funeral, a pregnant Madden leaves him.
+He arrives home to find Dignam, who shoots him and departs.